lbl-srg/soep/doc-design/source/softwareArchitecture.rst

 in dedicated EnergyPlus envelope authoring tools such as OpenStudio.
 Spawn handles multipliers as follows:

-If idf file contains in the ``Zone`` object the entry ``Multiplier``, then EnergyPlus multiplies the zone volume, zone floor area and internal and external loads.
+If the idf file contains the ``Zone:Multiplier`` field, then EnergyPlus multiplies the zone volume, zone floor area and internal and external loads by the field's value.
 EnergyPlus also takes the multiplier into account in the heat flow rates that are exchanged between Modelica and EnergyPlus.
-Hence, this allows through a specification in the idf file to multiply the size of thermal zones.
+Hence, this allows for multiplying the size of thermal zones through a specification in the idf file.
 Modelica will then use these multiplied values in its simulation.
 For example, suppose an idf file specifies a zone that has a volume of :math:`V=100 \, \mathrm{m^3}`,